nitatovanguard/slide-puzzle/README.md

 ![Puzzle Solution](/wormsolutiongraphic.png)

 In order to find the shortest possible path from the first list to the second, I use a breadth-first search.
 This is done using a function in the class (apply_moves), which is combined with get_legal_moves to find which moves can be performed then putting these states on a kind of to-do list.
-States are then popped of the left of the list to be investigated for their legal moves.
+States are then popped off the left of the list to be investigated for their legal moves.

 When a state which has already been investigated is reached, it and its next possible moves are ignored.
 This avoids repeatedly checking the same states multiple times.